Judicial Branch Home >

 Since 1992, over sixty jurisdictions nationwide have benefited from similar reform initiatives.

-Barb Karn of Hennepin County Community Corrections is the site coordinator/project manager for Hennepin.
+Barb Karn of Hennepin County is the site coordinator/project manager for Hennepin.
 A Detention Reform Steering Committee will meet monthly and is chaired by Judge Tanya Bransford.
 During the initial phase, an AECF representative conducted a site systems assessment of existing Hennepin County procedures.
 He is documenting the process flow to understand case management procedures in Hennepin County and will be providing the committee with a written report.
 A project overview will be given at the spring Juvenile Court bench retreat.

 Progress on JDAI is part of the strategic plan for Hennepin County District Court in the Juvenile Division.
 Plans for implementation include work on a risk assessment instrument, improving case processing and enhancing community alternatives to detention.